RAKWireless/rak7391-examples/Standalone_LoRaWAN_Gateway/README.md

 ### 2.1 Create gateway

 You need to add your gateway to TTS first.
 Go to the **Gateway** configuration page, enter the general ID, Gateway EUI, Gateway server address, and also the frequency plan.
-If you use the default docker-compose file, your gateway EUI can be acquired by running the following command in your host:
+If you use the default docker compose file, your gateway EUI can be acquired by running the following command in your host:

 ```
 docker exec -it udp-packet-forwarder ./get_eui.sh
 ```

-The gateway server address is the one you defined in the docker-compose file.
+The gateway server address is the one you defined in the docker compose file.
 Make sure you choose the right frequency plan.

 ![image-20220623091446030](assets/image-20220623091446030.png)